 The weather is boss!
 Check the weather before you go.
 If the forecast is for rain, or the clouds look a little ominous on your way out to the canyon, leave it for another day.
 Heavy rain can turn the most benign creeks into rushing torrents.
 Come back another day.
 The creek will always be there.

 A high flow canyon that is uncharacteristically pumping after heavy rain can be fraught with danger.
 Watch out for unseen log jams, hydraulic flows, flash flooding, and/or debris racing downstream as a jam upstream gives way.
 Are there places where a 'pinch' could occur?
-A pinch happens when high flowing water pins a person against a hard, immovable object.
+A pinch, a sieve, or a strainer, happens when high flowing water pins a person against a hard, immovable object - and in the case of sieve or strainers, flows through a smaller hole than the body.
 Please be mindful of these situations when you think heavy rain is an exciting time to go canyoning.
 No one likes slipping over on wet, slimy rocks all day.
+Think hydrology.

-Also it is import to ensure all members of your party can swim and have experience in abseiling and swift water rescue.
+Also, it is important to ensure all members of your party can swim and have experience in abseiling and swift water rescue.

 The approach into a creek or canyon often starts with a downhill hike.
 Before getting wet, stuff your electronics into a dry bag.
 Unless it's winter in North Queensland, you won't need a wetsuit.
 I like to wear lightweight, quick-dry clothing for hiking and canyoning.
 Cotton trousers tend to stick to your skin.
 Jeans are even worse.